devsoc-unsw/bridges/backend/API.md

 ### GET /api/admin/requests

-List of unverified societies (pending and denied).
+List of unverified societies (pending and denied) (super-admin only).

 ### PUT /api/admin/verify/:societyId

-Approves a society request.
+Approves a society request (super-admin only).

 ### PUT /api/admin/deny/:societyId

-Rejects a society.
+Rejects a society (super-admin only).

 ---